 Since taking over the head coaching duties at Santa Clara in the spring of 1987, Smith has built the Bronco soccer program into a national power.
 The Broncos reached the NCAA Tournament 19 consecutive times prior to 2008.
-Overall, the Broncos have been to 24 NCAA Tournaments entering the 2014 season.
+Overall, the Broncos have been to 24 NCAA Tournaments.
 In addition, his Bronco teams have won 10 West Coast Conference titles.